History of Quebec City: Economics

-As Quebec was settled for its location on the St. Lawrence River with a deep-water harbor, shipping and import/exports dominated the economy.
+Since Quebec was settled for its location on the St. Lawrence River with a deep-water harbor, shipping and import/exports dominated the economy.
 As a port city, Quebec ran a flourishing trade with the French West Indies and with ports in France.
 However, trade was restricted to French vessels only trading in officially French ports.
 In trade with France, Quebec received wine, textiles and cloth, metal products such as guns and knives, salt, and other small consumer and luxury goods not manufactured in the colony.
 From the French West Indies, Quebec received sugar, molasses, and coffee.
 In order to offset its debts, Quebec City exported furs to France, as well as lumber and fish to the West Indies.
 From 1612 to 1638, 15–20,000 beaver pelts were shipped to France, valued at 75,000 livres.
 The peace experienced in the early 1720s caused a spike in shipping, with 20 to 80 ships arriving annually at the port of Quebec, with an average of 40 a year.
 However, Quebec was constantly faced with a trade imbalance, debt, and a certain amount of financial insecurity.
 As with other colonial societies, there was little hard money throughout the colony.
 To merchants in Quebec, such a situation proved a particular challenge, as they lacked hard specie, or currency, with which to trade.
 At one point, the colony began the use of playing cards as money in order to reimburse soldiers and other government employees for services rendered when shipments of hard currency failed to arrive.
 Contentions that the residents of Quebec were poor merchants have, in recent years, been refuted, as historians describe a sharp business acumen, severely circumscribed by a lack of finances and excessive distance from external markets.